Financial Issue of Leaving Hearing Loss Unaddressed

 About 11 percent of the U.S. population has some degree of hearing loss.
-Yet hearing loss remains one of the most commonly un-addressed health conditions in America today.
+Yet, hearing loss remains one of the most commonly unaddressed health conditions in America today.
 In fact, only 40 percent of Americans with moderate to severe hearing loss and 9 percent of those with mild hearing loss wear hearing aids.
-What's more, fewer than 15 percent of those who received a physical exam in the last year said they received a hearing screening by their physician or nurse during that exam despite the fact that the vast majority of those with hearing loss could benefit from hearing aids.
+What's more, fewer than 15 percent of those who received a physical exam in the last year said they received a hearing screening by their physician or nurse during that exam, even though the vast majority of those with hearing loss could benefit from hearing aids.

 Kochkin urges employers to encourage the use of hearing aids in the workforce by taking one or more of the following steps:

 - Cover hearing aids in corporate insurance plans.